Non-Integral Shareholding in Wintershall Dea

-With the merger of Wintershall Holding GmbH and DEA Deutsche Erdoel AG, two successful companies with a long tradition have formed Europe’s leading independent natural gas and oil company: Wintershall Dea.
+With the merger of Wintershall Holding GmbH and DEA Deutsche Erdoel AG in May 2019, two successful companies with a long tradition have formed Europe’s leading independent natural gas and oil company: Wintershall Dea.

 The company with German roots and headquarters in Kassel and Hamburg explores for and produces gas and oil in 13 countries worldwide in an efficient and responsible manner.
 With activities in Europe, Russia, Latin America and the MENA region (Middle East and North Africa), Wintershall Dea has a global upstream portfolio.
 Furthermore, with its participation in natural gas transport, it is also active in the midstream business.

 Following the approval of all relevant authorities, BASF and LetterOne successfully completed the merger of Wintershall and DEA on May 1, 2019.
 BASF holds 67% and LetterOne 33% of Wintershall Dea’s ordinary shares, reflecting the value of the respective exploration and production businesses of Wintershall and DEA.
 To reflect the value of Wintershall’s gas transportation business, BASF received additional preference shares.
 This resulted in BASF having a total initial shareholding in Wintershall Dea of 72.7%.
 No later than 36 months after closing but definitely before an Initial Public Offering (IPO), these preference shares will be converted into ordinary shares of Wintershall Dea.
-BASF and LetterOne envisage to list Wintershall Dea via an IPO in a more favorable market environment.
+BASF and LetterOne envisage to list Wintershall Dea via an IPO in the second half of 2021, subject to market conditions.

-Wintershall Dea’s roots lie in Germany.
-The company has been active in the exploration and production business for more than eight decades.
-It predominantly produces from the Mittelplate and Emlichheim oil fields and the Völkersen gas field, where more than 85% of the combined hydrocarbon production in Germany comes from.
+In Germany, Wintershall Dea has been active in the exploration and production business for more than eight decades.
+Wintershall has now concentrated its production to the Mittelplate and Emlichheim oil fields and the Völkersen gas field.
 Production in Germany requires particular expertise, which the company can apply in its operations globally.
 The company’s operations in Mittelplate are considered exemplary and regarded internationally as a benchmark for safe oil production in an environmentally sensitive area.
 Concessions in the South of Germany and smaller participations in other licenses have been divested in the course of portfolio optimization measures.

 Norway is Europe’s most important supplier of natural gas and oil besides Russia.
 Wintershall Dea has operated on the Norwegian continental shelf for more than 45 years and is now one of the leading oil and gas companies there.
 Wintershall Dea is operator of many of its approximately 100 concessions, such as for the producing fields Brage and Vega.